Cast Your Vote

 In random order the following individuals are candidates for the three (3) available seats on the Board of Directors:

-Has a Bachelor of Arts Degree in History and has completed graduate work in Business Administration.
+Mr. Bertleff has a Bachelor of Arts Degree in History and has completed graduate work in Business Administration.
 Mr. Bertleff is retired from the US Defense Department’s Defense Logistics Agency where he worked in the supply chain management and logistics fields for 38 years.
 The bulk of his career was spent in first line customer support and relations & systems analysis.
 He has served as a Day Air volunteer for almost 20 years serving on a variety of committees that includes the Supervisory, Credit & Finance Committees as well as serving on the Board of Directors for several terms, currently serving as Board Chairman.
-Participation in community-oriented activities includes UD Lifelong Learning, Dayton Philharmonic Chorus, and Dayton International Festival Singers.
-Al has been a member of Day Air Credit Union since 1984.
+His participation in community-oriented activities includes UD Lifelong Learning, Dayton Philharmonic Chorus, and Dayton International Festival Singers.
+Mr. Bertleff has been a member of Day Air Credit Union since 1984.

 “I am a firm believer in the credit union philosophy of cooperation and member ownership of the enterprise.
 Day Air has achieved remarkable success over the last 15 years.
 I believe that the Board and I have helped to bring about that success and would like to be in a position to continue that success into the future.”